chalkenic/2021-bounty-hunters-game-project/README.md

 <div class="boxBorder">

-### Bounty Hunters is a web application written primarily using React and Nodejs, allowing multiple users to play a card game together within
-### the same shared space.
+### Bounty Hunters is a web application written primarily using React and Nodejs, allowing multiple users to play a card game together within the same shared window/

-## Assumptions
+## Usability Assumptions

 This application was created with the assumption of users accessing the game using a web application.
 Additionally, the application has been programmed against currently the most popular web browser foundation, Chromium (Google Chrome & Microsoft Edge).
 Incompatibility issues may occur when testing against Safari and Mozilla fixes, which may require further development in order to run correctly.